ssciwr/mease-hpc-setup/setup-jupyter/README.md

 2. Submit a jupyter lab server job

 - `setup-jupyter`
+  - note: the jupyter working directory will be the directory you run this command from
 - choose how long it should run, and if you want a GPU (optionally which kind)
 - the job is submitted to the queue
 - once it is running, instructions for how to access the jupyter notebook are displayed